actaso/starterkit/playbook/METHOD.md

 ### How to Find PMF (The Engine):

 1. **Define your value proposition** (we help X do Y by providing Z)
 2. **Build the complete funnel** (landing page → signup → onboarding → activation → retention) and track every metric
 3. **Add an onboarding survey** with open text fields for richer data:
    - Who signed up?
    - Why did they sign up?
    - Phone number for follow-up
 4. **Implement a paywall with free trial** to validate your repeatable business model
 5. **Schedule customer calls** within days of signup

-6. **Listen for specifics**—focus on the root of their problems, not surface complaints
+6. **Listen for specifics** - focus on the root of their problems, not surface complaints

-7. **Iterate after ~30 signups**—revisit your value proposition and formulate a hypothesis to test
+7. **Iterate after ~30 signups** - revisit your value proposition and formulate a hypothesis to test